wagga40/Zircolite/docs/Advanced.md

 #### Forward events to a HTTP server

-If you have multiple endpoints to scan, it is usefull to send the detected events to a central collector.
+If you have multiple endpoints to scan, it is useful to send the detected events to a central collector.
 As of v1.2, Zircolite can forward detected events to an HTTP server :

 ```shell
 python3 zircolite.py --evtx sample.evtx  --ruleset rules/rules_windows_sysmon.json \